 Where is the KU Writing Center located?

-At the KU Lawrence campus, we serve writers at Anschutz and Watson Libraries, at the Learning Resource Center in JRP, and at designated residence halls.
-At the KU Edwards campus, we offer writing consulting in the Student Success Center.
+At the KU Lawrence campus, we serve writers at Anschutz Library and at designated residence halls.
 Online consulting is also available.

 When is the KU Writing Center open?

 Following a peer tutoring model, we offer face-to-face consultations (45 or 60 minutes) and online consultations.
 We work with writers when KU classes are in session, every day of the week except for Saturdays.
 Online consultations are also available during exam weeks.